Martenitsa: Origin

-This tradition is an important part of the Culture of Bulgaria and there is a similar tradition in North Macedonia, as well as in Greece, Albania (known as verorja), Romania and Moldova.
+This tradition is an important part of the Culture of Bulgaria and there is a similar tradition in North Macedonia, as well as in Greece, Albania (known as verorja), and Romania and Moldova, where is known as Mărțișor.
 The tradition is related to the ancient pagan history of the Balkan Peninsula and to all agricultural cults of nature.
 Some specific features of the ritual, especially tying the twisted white and red woolen threads, are a result of centuries-old tradition and suggest Thracian (paleo-Balkan) or possibly Hellenic or Roman origins.

 Some ethnographers claim that the custom can be traced in the Eleusinian Mysteries.
 The ancient equivalent of the modern Greek "martis" is thought to be the kroke (κρόκη).
 The custom is mentioned in Photios' Lexicon.
 It is said that the priests [μύσται] wrap a red thread [κρόκη] around their right hand and foot.
 At that time red or otherwise colored threads were used to protect children and youths from evil spirits and witchcraft.

 An early 20th-century Bulgarian story relates the first Martenitsi to the 7th-century Battle of Ongal between the Bulgar Khan Asparuh and the Byzantines, which resulted in a decisive Bulgar victory.
 After the battle, the Asparuch sent doves with white threads to announce the victory to his main camp.
 The threads turned bloody during the flight, thus creating the first Martenitsa.